-Growing & harvesting dragon fruits in saline water and even salty soil has been experimented and done successfully in places around the world.
+Growing & harvesting dragon fruits in saline water and even salty soil has been experimented and implemented successfully in places around the world.

-This is one farmer (Phuong) who has switched from farming brine shrimp into growing dragon fruits on his land:
+This is one farmer (Mr. Phuong) who has switched from brine shrimp farming to growing dragon fruits on his land:

 Ever tried harvesting dragon fruits on a kayak?

 The water condition around here is super salty.
 It's around 50‰ or 50 parts of salt per 1000 parts of seawater.
 As the shrimp population decreased over the years due to water contamination (with increased concentration of toxic gases like H2S, NO2 in the water), Phuong was forced to find some other ways to make a living.

 By a Stroke of Luck, He Went with Dragon Fruit

 He experimented with different dragon fruit varieties from Binh Thuan (central Vietnam) & Tien Giang (south Vietnam).
 But they could not withstand the harsh salty condition in the land.
 And with a stroke of good luck, he found the local variety (Camau dragon fruit).
 It has worked wonders on his land.

 But in saline waters like these, people often ask: